 📝 Note:

-In this tutorial, we only introduce the most important settings and parameters of the descriptor file.
+In this tutorial, we only introduce the most important settings and parameters of the manifest.
 In some development environments you may get validation errors because some settings are missing - you can ignore those in this context.

-To apply the settings specified in the app descriptor to the component, we need to include the descriptor file in the component’s metadata.
+To apply the settings specified in the manifest to the component, we need to include the manifest in the component’s metadata.
 To do this, we add a manifest

 property to the metadata